yaniv-golan/openai-structured/docs/source/examples.rst

 Code Analysis
 ~~~~~~~~~~~

-Analyze code with custom rules and streaming:
+Analyze code using OpenAI Structured Outputs with custom rules and streaming:

 .. code-block:: python